SamiFariz/SamiFariz/README.md

 🤲 Dhikr & Supplications

-A collection of daily Islamic remembrances for spiritual well-being 🌿
+🌿 A collection of daily Islamic remembrances for spiritual well-being

-💠 Morning Dhikr (Adhkar As-Sabah) 🌅
+🌅 Morning Dhikr (Adhkar As-Sabah)

-💠 Evening Dhikr (Adhkar Al-Masaa) 🌙
+🌙 Evening Dhikr (Adhkar Al-Masaa)

-💠 After Prayer Supplications 🙏
+🙏 After Prayer Supplications

-💠 Before Sleep Adhkar 😴
+😴 Before Sleep Adhkar

-✨ Flippable Arabic dhikr cards with translations 📖
+✨ Flippable Arabic dhikr cards with translations

 📖 Quran Reader

-Access the complete Quran in Arabic with an elegant reading experience 📚
+📚 Access the complete Quran in Arabic with an elegant reading experience

-🔹 Dropdown menu to select any of the 114 Surahs 📜
+📜 Dropdown menu to select any of the 114 Surahs

-🔹 Displays Arabic text in Uthmani script 🖋️
+🖋️ Displays Arabic text in Uthmani script

-🔹 Shows ayah numbers in Arabic numerals 🔢

-🔹 Bismillah included (except in Surah At-Tawbah) 🌟

-🔹 Smooth scrolling & optimized loading for a seamless experience 🚀
+🚀 Smooth scrolling & optimized loading for a seamless experience

-💻📍 Technical Features:
+🤖📍 Technical Features:

-🔹 Fully responsive – works on mobile & desktop 📱💻
+📱🖥️ Fully responsive – works on mobile & desktop

-🔹 Fallback systems for missing features 🛠️
+🛠️ Fallback systems for missing features

-🔹 Error handling for API calls & location services ⚠️
+⚠️ Error handling for API calls & location services

-🔹 Modern UI with interactive elements 🎨
+🎨 Modern UI with interactive elements

 📡 APIs Used: